dcSpark/shinkai-node/shinkai-libs/shinkai-vector-resources/README.md

 ### Running Tests

-Of note, the unstructured tests read files which are held outside of this crate in the actual repo.
+Of note, the tests read files which are held outside of this crate in the actual repo.
 In other words, they will fail if testing the crate alone.

 As such, if outside of the repo run: